rosettatype/design-regression/contribute.md

 #### Journal article

 Author, A. A., & Author, B. B. (Year).
-Title of the article. *Name of the Periodical*, volume(issue), page–range.
+Title of the article. *Name of the Periodical, volume*(issue), page–range.
 DOI or URL where available

 > Beier, S., & Larson, K. (2013).
-How does typeface familiarity affect reading performance and reader preference? *Information Design Journal*, 20(1), 16–31. [https://doi.org/10.1075/idj.20.1.02bei](https://doi.org/10.1075/idj.20.1.02bei)
+How does typeface familiarity affect reading performance and reader preference? *Information Design Journal, 20*(1), 16–31. [https://doi.org/10.1075/idj.20.1.02bei](https://doi.org/10.1075/idj.20.1.02bei)

 #### Book